Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Kuranishi's Theorem as the existence of a local foliation.

+where $H^1(X_0,\Theta)$ denotes the first cohomology group with values in the sheaf $\Theta$ of germs of holomorphic vector fields.

-(ii) The map
+\item[(ii)] The map

-is an a.c. isomorphism whose inverse has component in $K_0$ equal to $\Xi_0$.
+is an a.c. isomorphism whose inverse has component in $K_0$ equal to $\Xi_0$. \end{enumerate} \end{theorem}

+\begin{remark} Isomorphism \eqref{Kuriso} must be thought of as a foliated chart.
+In other words, Kuranishi's Theorem states the existence of a finite codimension local foliated structure at each point of $\mathcal I$.
+Observe that it depends on the choice of $L$. \end{remark}

-\endproclaim \remark{Remark} In the classical presentation of \cite{Ku2}, a slightly different splitting is used.
-From the decomposition \lastnum[-8], Kuranishi defines $A^p$ as the space of $(0,p)$-forms of $X_{0}$ with values in $T$.
+\begin{remark} In the classical presentation of \cite{Ku2}, a slightly different splitting is used.
+From the decomposition \eqref{T}, Kuranishi defines $A^p$ as the space of $(0,p)$-forms of $X_{0}$ with values in $T$.
 Hence $A^0$ is the space of $(1,0)$-vectors and we may write

-for $H^0$ the subspace of holomorphic vector fields and $^\perp A^0$ its orthogonal with respect to the $L^2$-norm for some fixed hermitian metric of $X_{0}$.
+for $H^0$ the subspace of holomorphic vector fields and $^\perp H^0$ its orthogonal with respect to the $L^2$-norm for some fixed hermitian metric of $X_{0}$.
 And he encodes the small diffeomorphisms of $X^{diff}$ through the map

-The version we present can easily be deduced from the classical one, the decomposition \lastnum[-3] playing the role of \lastnum[0].
-However, the crucial point is that \lastnum[-3] gives a splitting of the space of smooth vector fields, which is obviously independent of the complex structure $J_0$, whereas \lastnum[0] gives a splitting of $A^0$, whose definition depends on $J_0$.
-So using \lastnum[-3] instead of \lastnum[0] will allow us to compare different splittings based at different points. \endremark
+The version we present can easily be deduced from the classical one, the decomposition \eqref{splitting} playing the role of \eqref{classicalsplitting}.
+However, the crucial point is that \eqref{splitting} gives a splitting of the space of smooth vector fields, which is obviously independent of the complex structure $J_0$, whereas \eqref{classicalsplitting} gives a splitting of $A^0$, whose definition depends on $J_0$.
+So using \eqref{classicalsplitting} instead of \eqref{splitting} will allow us to compare different splittings based at different points. \end{remark}

-Let us give the core of the proof and explain why it is possible to replace the splitting \lastnum[0] with the splitting \lastnum[-3].

-Let $\delta$ be the adjoint (from differential operator theory) with respect to a fixed hermitian metric on $X_0$ of the $\bar\partial$-operator extended to the forms with values in the holomorphic bundle $T$.
-This $\bar\partial$-operator acting on the spaces $A^p$ defines an elliptic complex, hence the associated Laplace-type operator $\Delta$ is elliptic.
+Let us give the core of the proof and explain why it is possible to replace the splitting \eqref{classicalsplitting} with the splitting \eqref{splitting}. \\ Let $\delta$ be the adjoint (from differential operator theory) with respect to a fixed hermitian metric on $X_0$ of the $\bar\partial$-operator extended to the forms with values in the holomorphic bundle $T$.
+This $\bar\partial$-operator acting on the spaces $A^p$ defines an elliptic complex, hence the associated Laplace-type operator $\Delta$ is elliptic. \\ Also, by ellipticity, we have a direct sum decomposition